PGP vs. SecureSend: What’s the Difference?

 Can I use these features with my Gmail account?

 Yes.
-Canary Mail is a client that adds these security layers to your existing accounts, including Gmail, Outlook, and iCloud.
+Canary Mail is a cross-platform client that adds these security layers to your existing accounts, including Gmail, Outlook, and iCloud.

 Is SecureSend as safe as PGP?